 In addition to the elements described above, there are elements unique to broad consent found in 45 CFR 46.116(d)(2)-(7).
 For example, there needs to be a general description of the types of research that may be done, with sufficient information that a reasonable person would expect the broad consent would permit the types of research conducted.
 There also needs to be a description of the identifiable private information or identifiable biospecimens that might be used, whether they might be shared, and which types of institutions or researchers may use the information or biospecimens for research.
 There needs to be a description of the period of time the materials may be stored, maintained, or used.
-Information needs to be provided on who to contact about subject rights, storage and use of materials, and research-related harm.
 As applicable, broad consent also needs to include a statement that subjects will not be informed about specific studies and that they might have chosen not to consent to some of these studies.
 As applicable, broad consent needs to include a statement that clinically relevant research results might not be disclosed to the subject.
 Finally, broad consent needs to include an explanation of whom to contact for answers to questions about the subject's rights and about storage and use of the subject's identifiable private information or identifiable biospecimens, and whom to contact in the event of a research related harm.